 Deposits received from reinsurers

-Deposits received from reinsurers includes other amounts received in advance from reinsurers as security against future claims under the Syndicate's reinsurance arrangements.
-These funds are held at fair value in the balance sheet.
+Deposits received from reinsurers includes other amounts received in advance from reinsurers against future claims under the Syndicate's reinsurance arrangements.
+These funds are held at amortised cost in the balance sheet.

 Operating expenses

-Where expenses are incurred by or on behalf of the Managing Agent [/Service Company] for the administration of the Syndicate, these expenses are apportioned appropriately based on type of expense.
+Where expenses are incurred by the Managing Agent [/Service Company] for the administration of the Syndicate, these expenses are apportioned appropriately based on type of expense.
 Expenses that are incurred jointly are apportioned between the Managing Agent [/Service Company] and the Syndicate on bases depending on the amount of work performed, resources used, and the volume of business transacted.
-Syndicate operating expenses are allocated to the year of account for which they are incurred.

-The Managing Agent regularly reviews the basis of allocation of such expenses to ensure it remains appropriate and equitable to the Syndicate and each year of account.

 Reinsurers’ commission and profit participation

 Reinsurers’ commissions and profit participations, which include reinsurance profit commission and overriding commission, are treated as a contribution to expenses.